 Call the HSLC Security Office 608-262-3058 if rooms are locked on the day of the event.

-What is the Status of UW Health and the Clinical Sciences Center (CSC) regarding COVID?
+What is the Status of COVID in SMPH and UW Health Spaces (CSC)

-Message sent to UW Health faculty and staff:
+Message sent to UW Health faculty and staff as of March, 2022

 Message on the UW Health Link:

 As COVID-19 case volumes continue to fall, guidance related to mask wearing at UW Health will be revised soon.
 Beginning Saturday, March 12, faculty and staff will only be required to wear masks in areas where patients and their families are likely to be present.